Privileged and Service Account Management

 We spoke previously on the management of privileged accounts and how important it is to keep them accountable.
 Privileged accounts are one of many different types of accounts that should fall under your organizations Account Management Program and another one to add to that would be service accounts.

 What is a service account anyway?
 In basic terms, a service account is an account that a service on your computer uses to run under and access resources.
-This should not be a user’s personal account.
-While they may look the same, the separation of users from services is very important for both tracking and the ability to tighten down what an account can and cannot do.
+While they may look the same, the separation of users from services is very important for both tracking and the ability to tighten down what an account can do.
 A service account could also be an account that is used for a scheduled task (sometimes referred to as a batch job account), or an account that is used in a script that is run outside of a specific user’s context.
 A scheduled task account should not be a personal user’s account for the same reasons that a service should not run under a personal user’s account.

 You may ask what is so important about these?
 It seems like if it is not a user account, then how would it have access to my organization’s network?
 On the contrary, these accounts are a favorite target of many malicious actors because they are often implemented in such a way that they have a higher level of access than a user account.
+These accounts are members of the domain in the same way a user account is.
 Historically, they also have not changed passwords as often (if ever) as user accounts.

 Services are often installed under the built-in Local System account, which gives what are essentially local administrator privileges, so they are more predictable in how they will be able to be used if compromised.
-While local administrator privileges may seem somewhat harmless since they are not usually useable on other computers on your network, the local administrator privileges can end up granting access to domain username/password combinations and or lead to account changes that allow for easier connections to other parts of your network.
+While local administrator privileges may seem somewhat harmless since they are not usually useable on other computers on your network, the local administrator privileges can end up granting access to domain username/password combinations.
+An attacker can use this as a jumping point leading to account changes that allow for elevated access to other parts of your network.
 As a result, both locking down a service account and following good password change and audit procedures is an important part of keeping your systems secure.

 What can you do?